• Skip to content

 • screw and unscrew jars and lids at 2½-3 years.

-As your toddler heads towards three years, you might see that she can’t keep still – she’s always running, jumping or kicking!
-She might even try to climb up and over you or other familiar grown-ups.
+As your toddler heads towards 3 years, you might see that they can’t keep still – they’re always running, jumping or kicking!
+Your toddler might even try to climb up and over you or other familiar grown-ups.
 Many toddlers also like rough-and-tumble play.

-Walking now becomes the heel-to-toes grown-up style, rather than the legs-apart, flat feet style of a new walker.
+With practice, walking gradually becomes the heel-to-toes grown-up style, rather than the legs-apart, flat-feet style of a new walker.

-Your toddler is becoming more coordinated and is better at doing simple things for himself.
+Your toddler is becoming more coordinated and is better at doing simple things for themselves.
 For example, toddlers can start dressing independently, eating independently with a spoon and fork, and drinking from a cup.
-By three years they can manage toilet training.
+By 3 years they can manage toilet training.

-If your child isn’t running smoothly by three years, or shows little interest in exploring actively, it’s a good idea to talk with your child and family health nurse or GP.
+If your child isn’t running smoothly by 3 years or shows little interest in exploring actively, it’s a good idea to talk with your child and family health nurse or GP.
 Your GP might recommend you see a paediatric physiotherapist.

 Movement and play ideas for toddlers

-Here are some play ideas to get your toddler moving in different ways:
+Here are play ideas to get your toddler moving in different ways:

 • Listen to music that gets your toddler moving to the beat.
-Add some simple props – like ribbons or homemade shakers – to encourage her to shake, sway or twirl.
+Add simple props – like ribbons or homemade shakers – to encourage your toddler to shake, sway or twirl.
 You can even sing simple songs and rhymes with actions for your toddler to copy.

 • Try ride-on toys from 12 months.

 • Try scooters, balance bikes and tricycles from 2-3 years.
-You can try this even earlier if your toddler shows he’s interested.
+You can try this even earlier if your toddler shows they’re interested.

-• Give your toddler different-sized containers so she can put the small ones into larger ones – this helps her practise fine motor skills.
+• Give your toddler different-sized containers so they can put the small ones into larger ones.
+This helps your toddler practise fine motor skills.

 • Do puzzles and Duplo together.

 • Go for outdoor play in parks or backyards, at the beach, or anywhere your toddler can safely walk, run and explore.
-This gives him the chance to practise gross motor skills on hilly, sandy, rocky and other surfaces.
+This gives your toddler the chance to practise gross motor skills on hilly, sandy, rocky and other surfaces.

 • Let your toddler use playground equipment.
-It’s a good idea to supervise your child to help her avoid injury.
+It’s a good idea to supervise your child to help them avoid injury.

 Screen time and physical play

-Current national and international guidelines recommend that children under two years shouldn’t have screen time other than video-chatting with people they know.
-This is because very young children learn and grow best through real-world experiences like physical play, playing outside, creative play and social time with family and friends.
+Current national and international guidelines recommend that children under 2 years shouldn’t have screen time other than video-chatting with people they know.
+This is because very young children learn and grow best through everyday experiences like physical play, playing outside, creative play and social time with family and friends.

-For children over two years, a balanced approach to screen time can be part of a healthy lifestyle.
+For children over 2 years, a balanced approach to screen time and digital technology use can be part of a healthy lifestyle.

 Sitting in prams, strollers and car seats for too long can make it difficult for toddlers to move and be active.
-When you can, let your child walk, or use a bike, scooter or push-along toy.
-It might make your trip a bit slower, so give yourself lots of time to get where you’re going.
+When you can, let your child walk or safely use a bike, scooter or push-along toy.
+It might make your trip a bit slower, so give yourself plenty of time to get where you’re going.

 Supported By